xxc3nsoredxx/sedutil/README.md

 Orginal source code is available on GitHub at https://github.com/Drive-Trust-Alliance/sedutil

-Linux and Windows executables are available at https://github.com/Drive-Trust-Alliance/sedutil/wiki/Executable-Distributions
+Linux and Windows executables and Linux PBA bootloader images for this version of SEDutil are available at https://github.com/ChubbyAnt/sedutil/releases

 # About SEDutil for AMD Ryzen